thelfer/mfem-mgis/_sources/user_guide/simulation/simulation_class_overview.rst.txt

   computation leads to a greater value.
 - :param:`MaximumNumberOfFailuresPerTemporalSequence`: maximum number of
   failures or time step rejections allowed within each temporal sequence.
-- :param:`TimeIncrementComputer`: strategy used to determine the next time step.
+- :param:`TimeIncrementComputer`: strategy used to validate the time step.
 - :param:`TimeStepValidator`:  strategy used to determine the next time step.
 - :param:`ConvergenceFailureHandler`: strategy used to determine how a divergence of the resolution shall be handled.